Schafer: As inflation looms, the bond run ends and investors scramble

 "The money has to go somewhere," Doty said.
 "And it's going everywhere, all at the same time."

-Single-family housing prices have increased, crypto currencies like Bitcoin have been on a tear, oil prices have moved up and so on.
+Single-family housing prices have increased, cryptocurrencies such as Bitcoin have been on a tear, oil prices have moved up and so on.

 The pandemic was brutal for some types of service businesses, as some restaurants have closed, airlines have idled planes and let go of staff and so on.
 That means there's going to be a tighter supply of some of these things just as the virus finally fades and demand really picks up.